 Investing in reporting and analytics is an often overlooked aspect when learning how to start an online retail store.
-Businesses that utilize robust reporting and analytics are able to focus on the avenues of their business that work, streamline their sales and logistical processes, optimize their content to better target key customers, and identify areas that need improvement.
+Businesses that utilize robust ecommerce KPI tracking are able to focus on the avenues of their business that work, streamline their sales and logistical processes, optimize their content to better target key customers, and identify areas that need improvement.
 In other words, analytics will help you run a more successful eCommerce site.

 Always Look Ahead